Get peace of mind for you and your special pet

 Most of us approach the idea of insurance with caution.
 Often we view it as an unnecessary expense, a luxury, or perhaps just another money-making scam.
 But this is not true.
 It often seems unfair to pour month upon month of hard-earned money into insurance and in many cases never see the fruits of paying these premiums.
 Well, we suggest you put the monologue of insurance’s great injustices on hold, if only for a moment, and spare a thought for your special pet.

 Pet insurance is a real thing.
-In fact, it’s witnessed some impressive growth of late.
+In fact, it has witnessed some impressive growth of late.
 If you have a cat, a dog or even a horse, there are a multitude of insurance policies available; your only challenge will be choosing the one that best suits your needs.
-Unfortunately, the same can’t be said if you have a slightly less common pet such as a ferret or an axolotl.
-Not to worry, all is not lost; here’s a simple solution that will give you peace of mind, and your unusual pet companion a medical insurance of sorts.
+Up until recently we haven’t had any pet insurance for the pets we see available in Australia, however as of October 2018 a company called Pet Cover has started to offer an exotic pet insurance.
+More information can be found on their website: https://www.petcover.com.au/policies/exotics-insurance

 The principle is much the same as having actual insurance; the only difference is that instead of relying on a third party to provide the funds for medical attention and treatment, the pool of money will be kept and managed by you.